hpssjellis/google-should-make-tensorflowTinyJS/README.md

 <details  class="myDetails" closed> <summary>Script</summary>

 In conclusion, let’s work together to make rtLite (Tf-Micro) and TensorflowJS function seamlessly in the browser.
 We can do this.
-With the strength of the community, the future of machine learning at the edge is bright and full of possibilities.
+With the strength of the community, interest by Google, the future of machine learning at the edge is bright and full of possibilities.